| HOME | BLOG | ARTICLES | PHOTOS | VIDEOS | ABOUT |

 On Being Spiritual

 Spirituality is cool these days.
 Its warm and fuzzy aura now appeals to more and more people in the West.
-Online dating sites abound with claims of being "spiritual but not religious".
-Interest in eastern beliefs and native Indian practices has never been higher....
+Here are my provisional thoughts on what being spiritual means to me.

 Potala-in-Exile

-The seat of the Tibetan government-in-exile is in McLeod Ganj (upper Dharamsala), a picturesque town overlooking the Kangra valley, below the snowy peaks of the Dhaula Dhar range in the Indian Himalayas.
-At one end of...
+The seat of the Tibetan government-in-exile is in McLeod Ganj, a picturesque town below the snowy peaks of the Dhaula Dhar range.

 The Politics of God